-The EL18XCV-060 unit with the scroll compressor has a variable speed ECM fan motor.
+The SL28XCV units have a variable speed ECM fan motor.
 The outdoor control will begin to modulate the outdoor fan motor speed is below 65°F to maintain a liquid line sensor temperature between 58°F and 70°F. If the liquid line sensor drops below 55°F the control will cycle the fan off until liquid temperature rises above 58°F.